Last updated on September 15, 2023

-I bought peanut butter, desiccated coconut, Bru Gold coffee sachets, double Cheddar sauce, Thai sweet chilly sauce, unsweetened cocoa and the ever famous chia seeds.
-I also bought my first box of Casein protein, I intend to monitor my daily protein intake even more strictly now.
+My shopping haul included peanut butter, desiccated coconut, Bru Gold coffee sachets, double Cheddar sauce, Thai sweet chili sauce, unsweetened cocoa, and the ever-popular chia seeds.
+Additionally, I purchased my first box of Casein protein, as I intend to closely monitor my daily protein intake from now on.

-The notion of ease I believe is also crucial for staying motivated towards your weight loss goal.
-The recipe I am sharing today is very simple and needs no intricate planning or prep.
-After I was done making them, the fat bombs resembled cute little beauties that will keep me on the Keto wagon.
+I firmly believe that simplicity is crucial for staying motivated towards achieving weight loss goals.
+The recipe I’m about to share is incredibly straightforward, requiring no elaborate planning or preparation.
+Once I finished making them, the fat bombs turned out to be adorable little treats that will keep me firmly on the Keto wagon.

-I am always going to keep a batch of these delectable delights in my freezer at all times.
-And even if you think you don’t need them, pop one in your mouth when you are feeling low, when you forgot to make lunch for yourself and on occasions when the rest of the family is eating other treats.
-I made them for one simple reason, I miss chocolates, soooo much.
-Now my fat bombs will save me!
+From now on, I plan to keep a batch of these delectable delights in my freezer at all times.
+And even if you think you don’t need them, I encourage you to pop one into your mouth when you’re feeling down, forgot to pack your lunch, or when the rest of the family indulges in other tempting treats.
+I made these fat bombs for one simple reason—I dearly miss chocolates.
+Now, my fat bombs will come to my rescue!

-I had earlier bought these cute muffin paper moulds, which came very handy for the fat bombs.
-I read a handful of recipes, checked the ingredients in my pantry and my fridge.
-This is my version of Indian Keto bombs.
-I hope you have as much fun making them, as I did sharing my first Keto fat bomb recipe with you.
+I had previously purchased some charming muffin paper molds, which proved to be incredibly handy for shaping the fat bombs.
+After perusing a handful of recipes and checking my pantry and fridge, I’ve created my own version of Indian Keto bombs.
+I hope you’ll have as much fun making them as I did in sharing my very first Keto fat bomb recipe with you.
 Let’s dive in and enjoy the deliciousness!

 Keto Fat Bombs